logo for better-photographs.com

 Not in the UK?

-Here are some Bridge Cameras at Amazon.com
+Here are some Similar Cameras at Amazon.com

 The term bridge can be interpreted as a step towards the serious enthusiast or professional camera which is the -